 PURA or Public Utilities Regulatory Authority is looking into several providers out of the 50 plus electric companies in Connecticut.
 If there is anything illegal PURA will shut it down.

 Many want to give up on deregulation saying it does not do what it was meant to do which is save people money.
 Others think it should run its course that in the end competition will lower prices.

 There will always be companies trying dishonest tactics to make a quick buck.
 The trick is to make sure everyone is educated to spot it and go the other way.

 We have been warning customers to stay away from variable rates for years.
 We encourage customers to sign up with fixed rates even if they are higher than variable plans.

-A variable plan is very similar to “slamming” which is when an energy provider hicks prices.
-Providers are allowed to raise rates when the market goes up but not on a whim.
+A variable plan is very similar to “slamming” which is when an energy provider hikes prices.
+Providers are allowed to raise rates when the market goes up but doing it on a whim is just wrong.